intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/llama_cpp_quickstart.md

 # Use llama.cpp with BigDL-LLM on Intel GPU

-Now you can use BigDL-LLM as an Intel GPU accelerated frontend of [llama.cpp](https://github.com/ggerganov/llama.cpp).
+Now you can use BigDL-LLM as an Intel GPU accelerated backend of [llama.cpp](https://github.com/ggerganov/llama.cpp).
 This quickstart guide walks you through setting up and using [llama.cpp](https://github.com/ggerganov/llama.cpp) with `bigdl-llm` on Intel GPU (both iGPU and dGPU).

 ```eval_rst
 .. note::